teambit/bit/README.md

 Snapped components are ready to be built upon 'export' (see next step).
 The build artifacts will also be stored in the component's new version ('snap').

 By default, components are built using bit.cloud's CI platform, Ripple CI.
 However, you can run the components' build locally by adding the --build flag, or use your own CI platform.
-[To learn more see Set up CI](https://bit.dev/).
+[To learn more see Set up CI](https://bit.dev/reference/git/automating-component-releases).

 ### Export components to a remote scope

+Export your staged components from your workspace to their remote scopes.
+This will make them available to be consumed by components outside of your workspace, and from other existing projects.

 ```bash
 bit export